futurice/android-best-practices/README.md

 Check [this template's ProGuard config](https://github.com/futurice/android-best-practices/blob/master/templates/rx-architecture/app/proguard-rules.pro) for some examples.
 Read more at [Proguard](http://proguard.sourceforge.net/#manual/examples.html) for examples.

+**Early on in your project, make a release build** to check whether ProGuard rules are correctly keeping whatever is important.
+Also whenever you include new libraries, make a release build and test the apk on a device.
+Don't wait until your app is finally version "1.0" to make a release build, you might get several unpleasant surprises and a short time to fix them.

 **Tip.** Save the `mapping.txt` file for every release that you publish to your users.
 By retaining a copy of the `mapping.txt` file for each release build, you ensure that you can debug a problem if a user encounters a bug and submits an obfuscated stack trace.

 **DexGuard**.
 If you need hard-core tools for optimizing, and specially obfuscating release code, consider [DexGuard](http://www.saikoa.com/dexguard), a commercial software made by the same team that built ProGuard.
 It can also easily split Dex files to solve the 65k methods limitation.